hfndb/cookware-headless-ice/docs/configuration.md

 + *caching / removeObsolete / exclude*: An array with HTMLfiles which will be excluded from auto-removal.
 + *sitemap / exclude*: An array with HTML content to exclude from sitemap.
 + *stripper / active*: Organize a striptease by stripping HTML from elements, making a page faster to load en harder to read the HTML code (teasing)
-+ *stripper / begin*: Spaces or tabs at the beginning of a line
-+ *stripper / end*: Spaces or tabs at the end of a line
-+ *stripper / empty*: Empty lines

 ## JavaScript